Arshh-Relan/hate_crimes_in_toronto/README.md

 ## Statement on LLM usage

 Aspects of this code were generated using the assistance of ChatGpt-4o.
 Specifically with debugging and writing tests.
+The chats were copied and pasted into a word document which was saved as a txt file and uploaded.